YorgosPs/Yorgos-Psarellis/Personal.md

-When I'm not researching or teaching, you will find me
+When I'm not researching or teaching, you will find me:

-* Hanging out with friends
+* Hanging out or traveling with friends
-* Reading (split between sci-fi and philosophy)
+* Reading (oscillating between sci-fi and philosophy)
-* Cooking (especially my native Greek cousine)
+* Cooking (especially recipes my native Greek cousine)
 * Bartending (AI inspired cocktails coming up)
+* Learning a new language (currently: Spanish!)
 * Bouldering